astronomer/astronomer-cosmos/docs/dbt/execution-modes.rst

 The ``docker`` approach assumes users have a previously created Docker image, which should contain all the ``dbt`` pipelines and a ``profiles.yml``, managed by the user.

-The user has better environment isolation than when using ``local`` or ``virtualenv`` modes, but also more responsibility (ensuring the Docker container used has the up-to-date files and managing secrets potentially in multiple places).
+The user has better environment isolation than when using ``local`` or ``virtualenv`` modes, but also more responsibility (ensuring the Docker container used has up-to-date files and managing secrets potentially in multiple places).

 The other challenge with the ``docker`` approach is if the Airflow worker is already running in Docker, which sometimes can lead to challenges running `Docker in Docker <https://devops.stackexchange.com/questions/676/why-is-docker-in-docker-considered-bad>`__.